-The Email feature can be used to send the system log files, router alert messages, and firmware update notification to your email address.
+The Email feature can be used to send the system log files, router alert messages, and firmware update notification to your e-mail address.

-Enable Email When this option is enabled, router activity logs Notification: are e-mailed to a designated email address.
+Enable Email When this option is enabled, router activity logs Notification: are e-mailed to a designated e-mail address.

-From Email This email address will appear as the sender Address: when you receive a log file or firmware upgrade notification via email.
+From Email This e-mail address will appear as the sender Address: when you receive a log file or firmware upgrade notification via e-mail.

-To Email Address: Enter the email address where you want the email sent.
+To Email Address: Enter the e-mail address where you want the e-mail sent.

-SMTP Server Enter the SMTP server address for sending email.
-Address: If your SMTP server requires authentication, select this option.
+SMTP Server Enter the SMTP server address for sending Address: e-mail.
+If your SMTP server requires authentication, select this option.